 Few people who visit Playa Del Carmen ever venture past Highway 307.
 However, travelers are mistaken if they think that nothing of interest lies across this dividing line.
-Follow Avenida Benito Juarez a few blocks past the highway and you’ll come across an unassuming entryway that could be mistaken for a private garden, if not for the minimalist sign above that reads ‘Alux’.
+Follow Avenida Benito Juarez a few blocks past the highway, and you’ll come across an unassuming entryway that could be mistaken for a private garden, if not for the minimalist sign above that reads ‘Alux.’

-Located between Calle 65 and 70, Alux is surrounded by the hustle and bustle of Juarez, a major shopping avenue that offers everything from second-hand bicycles to handmade leather goods.
+Located between Calle 65 and 70, Alux is surrounded by Juarez’s hustle and bustle, a major shopping avenue that offers everything from second-hand bicycles to handmade leather goods.
 Yet once you step into the courtyard of Alux, the noise melts away.
 You’re greeted by a quiet garden with traditional wooden furniture and twinkling lights.
 But this isn’t what you should be focusing on.
 A wide stairway opens up on the right and leads down into a natural cave opening.
 Once you reach the bottom of the stairs, guests find themselves in a wide, surprisingly open cavern.
 Far from being dark or dingy, a softly lit foyer is at the far end of the cavern, complete with modern white couches and a glittering chandelier.

 There are two food menus to choose from at Alux: the main menu and the Mesoamerican Exotic Pleasures menu.
 Though it would be a fair assumption that everything tasted at Alux invites pleasure.
 Guests have a lot to choose from with the extensive main menu.
-From seafood and steak to fowl and fresh salads, Alux’s choice of mains may seem broad but they don’t compromise on quality.
+From seafood and steak to fowl and fresh salads, Alux’s choice of mains may seem broad, but they don’t compromise quality.
 All dishes are served with beautiful presentation and good portions.
-The Milpa Portobello appetizer was a tasty entryway into the meal, with a tomato and artichoke stuffing, topped with grilled Parmesan complimented by a crisp and tart apple and spinach salad.
+The Milpa Portobello appetizer was a tasty entryway into the meal, with a tomato and artichoke stuffing, topped with grilled Parmesan complemented by a crisp and tart apple and spinach salad.
 The lime soup is a gourmet take on a simple Mexican classic, served with a chicken and deer roll that rounds out the dish nicely.

-As always when along the Caribbean coast, seafood is a must and Alux’s offerings are no exception.
-The Tuna Passion is seared to perfection, revealing an appealing pink center, topped with ‘mojo rojo’ sauce.
+As always, when along the Caribbean coast, seafood is a must, and Alux’s offerings are no exception.
+The Tuna Passion is seared to perfection, revealing an appealing pink center, topped with ‘mojo Rojo’ sauce.
 The subtle spiciness of the sauce perfectly compliments the smooth, clean flavor of the tuna.

-The guests talk hushedly as they sample the flavors places on their tables and a DJ plays soft music that softly reverberates around the cave walls.
+The guests talk hushedly as they sample the flavors places on their tables, and a DJ plays soft music that softly reverberates around the cave walls.
 The twinkling, warm lights casting shadows create a truly magical feeling in this beautifully unexpected restaurant.
-Alux derives its name from the legend of the Aluxes.
+“Alux” derives its name from the legend of the Aluxes.
 Legend has it that the Aluxes are Mayan elves that come to life in the moonlight, entrusted with safeguarding sacred sites throughout the Mayan world.
 In a setting such as Alux, where guests are cocooned in the nurturing belly of the Riviera Maya, it is easy to believe that the Aluxes are watching over the cave and its patrons through the night.

 Click here for more information about the Restaurant Alux Playa del Carmen, Mexico.